-(d) 4) Any contiguous undeveloped properties of the owner must be combined to achieve a minimum parcel size of at least 15,000 square feet.
+(4) Any contiguous undeveloped properties of the owner must be combined to achieve a minimum parcel size of at least 15,000 square feet.

-(D)- Any proposed new use or proposed expansion of an existing use on a developed parcel served by one or more individual sewage disposal systemsOWTS can only be approved if all existing and proposed uses on the parcel can be served by a sewage disposal system or systems which meetan OWTS(s) that meets the requirements for a standard system or alternativeenhanced treatment system as specified in SCCC 7.38.095 through 7.38.182.
-[Ord.
-5224 § 2, 2016; Ord.
-5217 § 2, 2015; Ord.
-4497 § 2, 1998; Ord.
-4440 § 4, 1996; Ord.
-4383 § 3, 1995; Ord.
-4283 § 4, 1993; Ord.
-4220 § 2, 1992].186.
+(D) Any proposed new use or proposed expansion of an existing use on a developed parcel served by one or more OWTS can only be approved if all existing and proposed uses on the parcel can be served by an OWTS(s) that meets the requirements for a standard system or enhanced treatment system as specified in SCCC 7.38.095 through 7.38.186.